uboslinux/ubos-docs/sphinx/developers/manifest/functions.rst

           Only a single function may be used; they may not be nested or concatenated.

 The following functions are currently available:

+``base64encode``
+   Base64-encode the value.

+``base64decode``
+   Base64-decode the value.

+``cr2space``
+   Convert all newlines to spaces.
+This is useful to convert a multi-line string into a single-line string.

 ``escapeSquote``
    Prepend all single quotes in the string with a backslash, so